floooh/oryol/code/Modules/Resource/README.md

 ### Overview

-Oryol doesn't have a single, centralizeed resource management system, instead the Resource module provides generic classes to build small, localized resource management systems inside other modules.
+Oryol doesn't have a single, centralized resource management system, instead the Resource module provides generic classes to build small, localized resource management systems inside other modules.

 The Oryol resource system provides the following features: